These homemade healthy oatcakes are made with simple, natural, and wholesome ingredients. The perfect gluten-free and dairy-free snack!

 Oats

-If you don’t have oatmeal, you can also blend some rolled oats or quick cook oats in a food processor or a blender until they form a coarse flour.
+If you don’t have oatmeal, you can also blend some rolled oats or quick-cook oats in a food processor or a blender until they form a coarse flour.

 Fat

-The traditional Scottish oatcakes are made with lard, and more recently, butter.
+The traditional Scottish oatcakes are made with lard and, more recently, butter.
 In some original recipes, fat should be half the weight of the dry ingredients.
 As you can imagine, that makes the oatcakes somewhat unhealthy!

 By reducing the fat quantity, you can make a much healthier but still delicious alternative.
 I love my oatcakes with extra virgin olive oil.
 I admit they are not traditional at all, but I find that olive oil is a great vegan option for my recipe.